 Progesterone Level Fertility Treatment Ovulation Test

 Progesterone is produced in the ovary after ovulation and is instrumental in supporting the lining of the uterus and the early embryo.
 A progesterone level drawn on day 21 or approximately seven days after the date of suspected ovulation can be an indicator of ovulatory function and used to evaluate strategies relating to fertility treatment.
-A level greater than eight usually indicates that ovulation has occurred and that adequate progesterone is being made to support an early pregnancy.
+A level greater than 10 usually indicates that ovulation has occurred and that adequate progesterone is being made to support an early pregnancy.

 In patients suspected of having inadequate progesterone secretion after ovulation (known as a luteal phase defect), a supplemental progesterone fertility treatment may be administered.
 There are several forms of progesterone available, including vaginal suppositories and injectable progesterone.
 All are equally as effective as a potential fertility treatment.